 There is a deadline looming that MobileMe users cannot escape.
 On the 30th June 2012 Apple will switch off the servers that run MobileMe and if you haven’t upgraded to iCloud your MobileMe email will no longer work.
 If you are running MacOSX 10.7.3 (Lion) then you can move to iCloud by going to http://me.com/move … Continue reading MobileMe and Snow Leopard, iCloud and Lion

 We all know we should backup our data but we don’t always do it correctly, read this to make sure you have got it right.
-Reasons to Backup you delete something you shouldn’t have the hard drive or computer suffers a mechanical breakdown the computer is stolen or lost the computer gets infected by a … Continue reading Backup Your Computer
+Reasons to Backup you delete something you shouldn’t have the hard drive or computer suffers a mechanical breakdown the computer is stolen or lost the computer gets … Continue reading Backup Your Computer

 It is probably between 6 and 8 characters with a mixture of upper and lowercase and with at least one number.
 You are likely to use the same or similar passwords for Facebook, Gmail, YouTube, Twitter and even online banking.
 Or you might have discovered the new way to work with passwords.
 If not, you … Continue reading What’s My Password?